Noemi Lois

 Noemi Lois is a Clinical Professor of Ophthalmology at Queen's University Belfast and an Honorary Consultant Ophthalmologist and Vitreoretinal Surgeon at the Belfast Health and Social Care Trust.

-Early career

-Professor Lois received her Doctor of Medicine at University Santiago de Compostela in 1990 and Doctor of Philosophy in 1997.
-Noemi did her Residency in Ophthalmology in Spain and then completed clinical fellowships in 1) Ocular Oncology at Wills Eye Hospital, Philadelphia, with Drs Jerry and Carol Shields, 2) Medical Retina at Moorfields Eye Hospital, London, with Prof Alan Bird, and 3) Vitreoretinal Surgery at The Royal Liverpool University Hospital with Prof David Wong.
-Noemi then moved to Aberdeen, Scotland, where she worked as full time Consultant Ophthalmic Surgeon for 13 years.

-Current Position

-Noemi moved to Queens in 2013 where she has been leading a programme of preclinical and clinical research focused on diabetic retinopathy and its complications (diabetic macular oedema and proliferative diabetic retinopathy).
-This programme of research extends from pathogenic mechanisms of disease and risk stratification to new therapies, including determining the most cost-effective therapeutic alternatives for this disease.

 Clinical Activities

 Noemi is an Honorary Consultant Ophthalmic Vitreoretinal surgeon, clinically active.
 Noemi undertakes medical and surgical retina clinics, vitreoretinal and cataract surgery at the Belfast Health and Social Care Trust.

 Academic Activities

-Noemi’s academic work is focused in identifying and evaluating novel technologies to improve eye care.
+Noemi's academic work is focused in identifying and evaluating novel technologies to improve eye care.
 Her academic portfolio includes a range of translational activities investigating mechanisms of disease and novel therapeutic targets, and also assessments of effectiveness and cost-effectiveness of technologies and models of care for eye diseases.

-Noemi is an ad-hoc referee for numerous peer-review journals and funding bodies and has given numerous lectures as guest speaker at national and international meetings in China, India, Indonesia, Ireland, Italy, Malaysia, Singapore, South Africa, Switzerland, USA and the UK.
-Noemi is editorial board member for several journals including the Cochrane Eyes and Vision Group.
+Noemi is an ad-hoc referee for numerous peer-review journals and funding bodies including the Health Technology Assessment (HTA) programme and the Efficacy of Mechanisms (EME) programmes of the National Institute for Health Research (NIHR) and Wellcome Trust.

-Noemi has participated, as a member of the Evidence Review Group, in 10 Single Technology Appraisals for the UK National Institute of Health and Care Excellence (NICE) on new therapies for eye diseases.
+She was awarded the King James IV Professorship by the Royal College of Surgeons of Edinburgh in 2024.
+She delivered the Meyer-Schwickerath Lecture at the 36th International Congress of German Ophthalmic Surgeons (DOC) in Nuremberg.

 Noemi has received numerous grants to support her programme of research.